-NOTE: Providing SD Elements access, as above, will help foster a more engaged security partnership with your vendor.
+Note #1 - Access considerations: Providing SD Elements access, as above, will help foster a more engaged security partnership with your vendor.
 However, there may be circumstances when you don't want to provide a vendor application access to your project.
 In these situations you can print off the list of generated tasks using the project reports section.

 Note #2 - Licensing considerations: Your license might cover third party developers access under the application-based licensing.
 For legacy licensing or if you have questions, your account representative can tell you more about.
 Keep in mind that you need to have a NDA with your third party developers and the applications being developed must be to the sole benefit of your organization for the license to extend to third party developers.